mediachain/oldchain-client/docs/translation.md

  by the translator may be superseded by local assets from the `DatasetIterator` if they exist.

-The tagged objects are submitted to the transactor depth-first, and the `canonical` is submitted before any entries in the `chain`.
+The tagged objects are submitted depth-first, and the `canonical` is submitted before any entries in the `chain`.
 So in the above example, first the `thumbnail` asset would be sent to the datastore, and the asset description object would be replaced with a multihash link, resulting in